Nozzle: Propelling

 A jet exhaust produces thrust from the energy obtained from burning fuel.
 The hot gas is at a higher pressure than the outside air and escapes from the engine through a propelling nozzle, which increases the speed of the gas.

 Exhaust speed needs to be faster than the aircraft speed in order to produce thrust but an excessive speed difference wastes fuel (poor propulsive efficiency).
 Jet engines for subsonic flight use convergent nozzles with a sonic exit velocity.
 Engines for supersonic flight, such as used for fighters and SST aircraft (e.g. Concorde) achieve the high exhaust speeds necessary for supersonic flight by using a divergent extension to the convergent engine nozzle which accelerates the exhaust to supersonic speeds.

 Multiple large spiral nozzles (also known as pigtail nozzles) used in a scrubber application.
 Spiral nozzles typically have the largest free passage design to help prevent clogging.

-Rocket motors maximise thrust and exhaust velocity by using convergent-divergent nozzles with very large area ratios and therefore extremely high pressure ratios.
-Mass flow is at a premium because all the propulsive mass is carried with vehicle, and very high exhaust speeds are desirable.
+Rocket motors maximise thrust and exhaust velocity by using convergent–divergent nozzles with very large area ratios and therefore extremely high pressure ratios.
+Mass flow is at a premium because all the propulsive mass is carried with the vehicle, and very high exhaust speeds are desirable.